Septic arthritis in adults

 - Duke University Medical Center

 Prevalence — The prevalence of bacterial arthritis as the diagnosis among adults presenting with one or more acutely painful joints has been estimated to range from 8 to 27 percent; the lower figure is based on a series of 100 patients presenting to an urban hospital emergency department; the latter figure is based on a study of 75 patients presenting emergently in Taiwan [1,2].
 These series included some patients with prosthetic joints and a small minority in whom the final diagnosis was gonococcal septic arthritis.

 Predisposing factors — Predisposing factors for septic arthritis were identified in a systematic review that included more than 6200 patients with acutely painful joints; 10 percent had septic arthritis .
-The predisposing factors are summarized as follows [3,4]:
+Predisposing factors include [3-5]:

 - Shmerling RH, Delbanco TL, Tosteson AN, Trentham DE.
 Synovial fluid tests.
 What should be ordered?
 JAMA 1990; 264:1009.